fritzy/VeryModel/README.md

 returns an array of error strings.

+`getOldModel()`

+Returns a new model instance as Factory.create(this.toJSON()) using the data from the original create call.

+`getChanges()`

+Returns an object of changed fields from create with 'then' and 'now' values.

+    {
+        field1: {then: 'cheese', now: 'ham'},
+        field2: {then: 'whoever', now: 'whomever'}
+    }

+`diff(othermodelinstance)`

+Returns an object of different fields with 'left' and 'right' values.

+    {
+        field1: {left: 'cheese', right: 'ham'},
+        field2: {left: 'whoever', right: 'whomever'}
+    }

 ## \_\_verymeta

 Model instances have access to a variable, `this.__verymeta.model`, which is the Model Factory used to make this Model Instance.